-Before you can understand what a bulging disc is it’s important to understand what your discs are.
+Before you can understand what bulging disc is it’s important to understand what your discs are.
 Essentially, the disc in your back and spine act as cushions between your spine and vertebrae.
 They are round in diameter and flat on the top and bottom and are securely attached to the vertebrae above and below them.
 These discs are made of a mixture of a soft inner layer and hard outer layer.
 A bulging disc occurs when the disc pushes out of its normal position and begins to invade the space of your spinal nerves.
 There are different kinds of bulging discs, some causing much more pain than others.
-In fact, the variation of bulging disc are so great that some people never know they have one, while other people have so much pain it affects their quality of life.
+In fact, the variation of bulging disc is so great that some people never know they have one, while other people have so much pain it affects their quality of life.
 If you are experiencing pain from your bulging disc, it is likely concentrated on one side of your body.
 This is because they usually bulge towards one side of the canal, whether that be right or left.
-Bulging Disc can occur anywhere along your spine ranging from you neck to your lumbar or lower back.
+Bulging Disc can occur anywhere along your spine ranging from your neck to your lumbar or lower back.

 Most commonly caused by aging

 Participating in contact sports

 Car accidents or any kind of severe trauma

 There are a variety of different treatment options for bulging disc.
 In general, treatment methods include bracing, medications, chiropractic, physical therapy, eating an anti-inflammatory diet, injections, and occasionally surgery.
 We also highly recommend correcting your posture as a great treatment method and preventive measure for bulging disc.

 If the pain you’re experiencing makes even moving difficult, a physical therapist may be helpful in your recovery.
 A physical therapist can assign stretches and exercises directed at improving your range of motion.
 Physical therapy is often very helpful for developing better posture.